apache/jackrabbit-site/src/site/markdown/status/board-report-2024-12.md

 the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.

-The team decided to reduce usage of Google's Guava library and use Java features where possible.
+The team reduced usage of Google's Guava library significantly and Jackrabbit Oak is now using Java features where possible.
 The long term goal is to remove the dependency on Guava.

+Work on migrating Jackrabbit Oak from Azure SDK 8.x to 12.x has been picked up again and is ongoing.
+Azure SDK 8.x is no longer supported and a migration to 12.x is now required.

 ## Community Health:
 The project is generally healthy with a continuous stream of traffic mostly on JIRA issues and GitHub pull requests reflecting activity of the respective component.

+In November, a vote was started to add a new committer and PMC member to the project.
+The vote was canceled due to lack of votes.
+Concerns raised on the private mailing list mentioned that the candidate has not been active in the project long enough.

 Commit activity is moderate, mirroring the activity on the JIRA issues and the desire of the individual contributors to bring